jasperan/nvidia-nim-oke/README.md

     > Wait until the status changes to `READY`.

-4. Use `kubectl` to see the status of this Helm deployment, and wait until the inference server pods are running (the first pull might take a few minutes).
+8. Use `kubectl` to see the status of this Helm deployment, and wait until the inference server pods are running (the first pull might take a few minutes).
 Once the container is created, loading the model also takes a few minutes.
 You can monitor the pod with these commands:

-5. You can check the specific logs of pods, and debug them, with the following commands:
+9. You can check the specific logs of pods, and debug them, with the following commands:

     ```bash
-    kubectl describe pods <POD_NAME>
+    kubectl describe pods -n nim <POD_NAME>
-    kubectl logs <POD_NAME>
+    kubectl logs -n nim <POD_NAME>
     ```

-Once it's ready, we can begin with **inference** (making requests to the model).

-## 6. Run Inference

-1. We can check the logs by running the following command:
+10. Check the logs by running the following command:

     ```bash
     helm -n nim test my-nim --logs